celo-org/docs/blog/03-3-23-A-smart-contract-for-selling-magazine-on-celo-blockchain/magazine-tutorial-sage.md

 - **Transfer**: This event is emitted when tokens are transferred from one address to another.
 It contains three parameters - the address of the sender, the address of the recipient, and the amount of tokens transferred.

 - **Approval**: This event is emitted when the allowance of a spender to spend tokens on behalf of an owner is changed.
 It contains three parameters - the address of the owner, the address of the spender, and the amount of tokens approved.

-By including this interface in your smart contract code, you can interact with any ERC20 token on the Ethereum or Celo blockchains.
+ You can interact with any ERC20 token on the Ethereum or Celo blockchains by including this interface in your smart contract code.

 Next we would be declaring the smart contract with the “Contract keyword, followed by the contract name `Magazino`